jan-hofmeier/wafel_setup_mlc/README.md

 - wait till it says it's done
 - power off
 - remove `wafel_setup_mlc.ipx` from `/wiiu/ios_plugins`
-- boot Wii U, a factory reset start automatically
+- boot Wii U, initial setup should launch

 If you are using the same size media or didn't replace the media the format might not run, because the old wfs is still detected.
 To force a format see [wafel_destroy_mlc](https://github.com/jan-hofmeier/wafel_destroy_mlc)